klum-dsl/klum-ast/README.md

 since 0.16, config-dsl supports convenience factory methods that allow reading a configuration directly from a file or
 String:

-`MyConfig.createFromScript(Class<Script>)` runs the given Script and returns the result.
+`MyConfig.createFrom(Class<Script>)` runs the given Script and returns the result.
 The script must return the proper type, for example:

 ```groovy